paul-bennett/juggle/src/main/resources/README.md

 com.angellane.juggle.testinput.lib.Lib.<init>()
 $
 ```

+> **Warning: the `-j` option may change
+>
+> In the future I expect to replace the `-j` option with a more comprehensive
+> `-c` option that allows a search classpath to be specified so that Juggle
+> can search JARs as well as directories of class files.
+See GitHub issue #5.

 The `-m` flag can be used to specify JMODs to search.
 Juggle will also search
 any modules that this module requires transitively (sometimes referred to as